Alt

 Level 3 DC fast charging: CCS combo

-BMW plug-in hybrid models
+BMW's plug-in hybrid lineup

-BMW X5 xDrive 45e
+BMW X5 plug-in hybrid

 Charging BMW plug-in hybrids

-For Level 1 and Level 2 charging, all of BMW’s plug-in hybrids use the industry-standard SAE J1772 connector in North America.
+For level 1 and level 2 charging, all of BMW’s plug-in hybrids use the industry-standard SAE J1772 connector in North America.
 The charge ports on all of BMW’s PHEVs are all located in the same place, on the front left side of the vehicle, just ahead of the driver’s door.
-None of BMW’s PHEVs are capable of using Level 3 DC fast chargers.
+None of BMW’s PHEVs are capable of using level 3 DC fast chargers.
 Match up your BMW plug-in hybrid with the model and year in the chart below, to see how long it takes to charge your EV battery.

 Model & year